Claw Messenger

 Can I use my existing Apple ID with Claw Messenger?

-Does the OpenClaw mac requirement apply to all channels?
+Does the OpenClaw Mac requirement apply to all channels?

 No. The Mac requirement only applies to the native iMessage channel via the imsg CLI or BlueBubbles.
 WhatsApp, Telegram, Discord, Slack, Signal, and other channels work on any platform without Apple hardware.